moodysanalytics/databuffet-api-codesamples/dataBuffet-api-userguide.md

   * Get a list of orders
   * Check the status of a given order
   * Return the output of a completed order.
+*_/vintages_ - An endpoint to retrieve vintages/versions (and other vintage metadata) available for a series.

 The API also provides some helper endpoints that are used for returning enumerations.
 For more information, please see <https://github.com/moodysanalytics/databuffet.api.codesamples>.